cserl-iitb/bootcamp2022/application_software/week2/README.md

     I got your message
 ```

 Please understand these sample programs and all the socket-related system calls completely.
 Then, use this code as a template to write your own echo client and server in C or C++.
+Unlike this sample server, your server must echo back exactly the message received from the client.
+Also, it must repeatedly read data from the client and echo is back, and not just quit after one message exchange.
+Complete writing this simple echo client and server before you proceed to the next exercise.

-**Other additional references:**
+**Other additional references to understand socket programming:**

 [Beej’s Guide to Network Programming](https://beej.us/guide/bgnet/html/)